Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Results

 Figure~\ref{fig:decoder} compares NAR and AR decoders for identical models.
 To isolate the impact of the decoder's inductive bias without the inductive bias imposed by GNNs, we also show Transformer encoders on full graphs as well as structure-agnostic MLPs.
 Within our experimental setup, AR decoders are able to fit the training data as well as generalize significantly better than NAR decoders, indicating that sequential decoding is powerful for TSP even without graph information.

 Conversely, NAR architectures are a poor inductive bias as they require significantly more computation to perform competitively to AR decoders.
-For instance, recent work~\cite{nowak2017note,joshi2019efficient} used more than 30 layers with over 10~Million parameters.
+For instance, recent models~\cite{nowak2017note,joshi2019efficient} used more than 30 GNN layers with over 10~Million parameters.
 We believe that such overparameterized networks are able to memorize all patterns for small TSP training sizes~\cite{zhang2016understanding}, but the learnt policy is unable to generalize beyond training graph sizes.
-At the same time, when compared fairly within the same codebase, NAR decoders are significantly faster than AR decoders described in Section~\ref{sec:method:decoder} as well as those which re-embed the graph at each decoding step~\cite{khalil2017learning}, see Figure~\ref{fig:decoder_timing}.
+At the same time, when compared fairly within the same experimental settings, NAR decoders are significantly faster than AR decoders described in Section~\ref{sec:method:decoder} as well as those which re-embed the graph at each decoding step~\cite{khalil2017learning}, see Figure~\ref{fig:decoder_timing}.